Changing Plan Elections

 The requested change must be consistent with your change in status and you must complete a Health Plan Enrollment/Change Form within 30 days after the change occurs (the 30-day limit does not apply in the event of a birth or adoption).

+If you will be moving to family coverage or adding a dependent, follow the Adding Dependents to Your Benefits Guide.
 To ensure that your dependents are properly enrolled for benefits, please submit copies of marriage/birth certificates for enrolled dependents to the Benefits Office Room 100, 250 South Fourth Street, Minneapolis, MN 55401.
 You may, instead, fax these documents to (612) 673-2533.

 Flexible Spending Accounts